kensanata/planet-jupiter/README.md

 ## What about the JSON file?

 There's a JSON file that gets generated and updated as you run Planet Jupiter.
-It's name depends on the OPML files used.
+Its name depends on the OPML files used.
 It records metadata for every feed in the OPML file that isn't stored in the feeds themselves.

 - `message` is the HTTP status message, or a similar message such as "No